If you’ve been a homeowner for a long time, you will know that different water fixtures — such as sinks and bathtubs — require different taps.

 4. Ball Taps

 Plug taps, also known as ball taps, feature a sphere-like design and are typically found in gardens and garages.
 The handle, essentially a hollow ball, regulates the water pressure in these plug taps.
-The rounded design allows for flexible adjustment but also makes them susceptible to leaks.
+The rounded design allows for flexible adjustment and makes them susceptible to leaks.

 5. Disc Taps

-Disc taps, particularly ceramic disk taps, share a design similarity with monobloc taps, featuring a single spout and handle.
+Disc taps, particularly ceramic disk taps, are similar to monobloc taps, featuring a single spout and handle.
 This type of tap works differently from conventional taps, as instead of a traditional washer, ceramic disk taps employ ceramic discs with apertures that allow water flow.

 Once you turn on the handle in the correct alignment, the water will flow out of the tap in full force.
 This makes them a good choice for your garden or water tank.
 That said, controlling the water pressure is difficult with these taps.